visionmedia/masteringnode/Readme.md

 # Mastering Node

  Mastering node is an open source eBook by node hackers for node hackers.
-I started this as a side project and realized that I don't have time :) so go nuts, download it, build it, extend it, fork it, and share it.
+I started this as a side project and realized that I don't have time :) so go nuts, download it, build it, fork it, extend it and share it.

 ## Formats

+ Mastering node is written using the markdown files provided in `./chapters`, which can then be converted to several output formats, currently including _pdf_, and of course _html_.

+## All Formats

+    $ make

+## PDF

 Required by `make book.pdf`:

   $ brew install htmldoc
+  $ make book.pdf

+## HTML

 Required by `make book.html`:

   $ gem install ronn

-Output formats:

-  $ make
-  $ make book.pdf
   $ make book.html

 ## References